helvellyn & Striding Edge

 STRIDING EDGE BY TORCHLIGHT

-For three years we have hosted a special fundraising event for Lake District Search and Mountain Rescue Association and have to date raised over £4,000.
+For three years we have hosted a special fundraising event for Lake District Search and Mountain Rescue Association and have to date raised over £4,700.
 The aim of the evening is to traverse Striding Edge under the cover of darkness with just head torches to lead the way.
-If you have previous experience on Striding Edge or similar scrambles and want to join us in October 2020 please click here
+If you have previous experience on Striding Edge or similar scrambles you can join us in October 2021